FrancescFe/api-nba/README.md

 show tables;
 ```

-12) go to MySQL workbench and create new DB config (this is just to see info of tables)
+12) go to MySQL workbench and create new DB config (this step is not mandatory, it is just to see info of tables)
 ```
+ip 127.0.0.1
-ip 127.0.0.1  port 33006
+port 33006
 ```

-13) write the scripts to transfer csv info to our mysql DB (I used 🐍 pycharm 🐍)
+13) write the scripts to transfer csv info to our mysql DB (I used 🐍 python🐍 with IDE pycharm )
 > 🔎 You can check my code in folder: ```\files\scripts\```

 14) go to docker again